Dieter Fox

 Dieter Fox is a German-American roboticist and a Professor in the Department of Computer Science & Engineering at the University of Washington, Seattle.
-He received his PhD in Computer Science at the University of Bonn in 1998.
+He is also the Senior Director of Robotics Research at Nvidia.
+He received his PhD in Computer Science at the University of Bonn in 1998 on mobile robot localization and navigation.
 He is most notable for his contributions to several fields including robotics, artificial intelligence, machine learning, and ubiquitous computing.
 Together with Wolfram Burgard and Sebastian Thrun he is a co-author of the book Probabilistic Robotics.
+He was elected an AAAI Fellow in 2011.